Ka Hale Moi

 No analysis available

-I searched the remarks for language like "laundry on each floor," "laundry room on every floor," or similar floor-by-floor laundry wording.
-Nothing in the public remarks confirms community laundry on every floor, so this is treated as absent based on the available text.
+I looked for language such as "laundry on each floor," "laundry room on every floor," or similar floor-specific laundry descriptions.
+The public remarks only mention an in-unit washer/dryer in one listing and do not indicate community laundry on every floor.

 All 17 current MLS listings indicate parking in parking_features.
 Multiple public remarks explicitly reference building parking (e.g., "your covered, separated parking stall is right at the driveway entrance", "Covered parking!", "1 Covered Full Parking Stall #48", and units described as "2 parking").
 Evidence is consistent across listings and supports a high-confidence conclusion that the building offers parking.